• Skip to main content

 Conclusion

 Thousands of people rely on rice as a meal prep staple.
-By following our straightforward safety tips, you can meal-prep rice with a clear conscience.
+By following my straightforward safety tips, you can meal-prep rice with a clear conscience.

 Happy meal prepping!